Duncan & Cowichan Valley Housing Market Update – March 2023April 3, 2023

 Real Estate Inventory Duncan & Cowichan valley

-A “perfect storm” of factors – including record-low supply, historically low mortgage rates, and lifestyle changes resulting from the COVID-19 pandemic – has fuelled dramatic price increases and highly competitive real estate transactions.
-However, REALTORS® have noticed that current demand is not equally distributed throughout VIREB’s zones, resulting in “micro-markets.”
-These pockets of heightened activity favour particular price points and property types within an area.
+She notes that a “perfect storm” of factors last year – including record-low supply, historically low mortgage rates, and lifestyle changes resulting from the COVID-19 pandemic – fuelled dramatic price increases and highly competitive real estate transactions.

-In Campbell River, the benchmark price of a single-family home hit $769,800 in April, up by 31 per cent from the previous year.
-In the Comox Valley, the year-over-year benchmark price rose by 27 per cent to $878,400.
-The Cowichan Valley reported a benchmark price of $871,900, an increase of 36 per cent from April 2021.
-Nanaimo’s benchmark price rose by 33 per cent, reaching $907,600, while the Parksville-Qualicum area saw its benchmark price increase by 38 per cent to $1,027,000.
-The cost of a benchmark single-family home in Port Alberni reached $615,200, a 46 per cent year-over-year increase.
-For the North Island, the benchmark price of a single-family home rose by 39 per cent to $437,400.
+In Campbell River, the benchmark price of a single-family home was $677,800 in April, down 11 per cent from the previous year.
+The Comox Valley’s year-over-year benchmark price dropped by 10 per cent to $797,000.
+In the Cowichan Valley, the benchmark price was $743,300, a 14 per cent decrease from April 2022.
+Nanaimo’s year-over-year benchmark price dropped by 16 per cent to $753,000, while the Parksville-Qualicum area saw its benchmark price decrease by 14 per cent to $850,500.
+The cost of a benchmark single-family home in Port Alberni was $515,400, down 16 per cent from the previous year.
+For the North Island, the benchmark price of a single-family home decreased by four per cent to $422,300.

 Please note: The Vancouver Island Real Estate Board (VIREB) transitioned to a new MLS® System in July 2020 and now uses a significantly different data model, which has affected our categories and terminology.
 For the board-supplied graphs, single-family is now referred to as single-family detached, apartment as condo apartment, and townhouse as row/townhouse, which now includes patio homes.
 However, when reporting HPI numbers, VIREB still refers to single-family, apartment, and townhouse in the media release.